 Also tops at the Palms is the dining scene.
 Sky-high restaurants include chef Geno Bernardo's Nove Italiano, which serves Italian favorites and handmade pastas, as well as a spectacular view from the dining room.
 At chef Andre Rochat's Alizé, diners can enjoy similar floor-to-ceiling views along with a sophisticated French menu.

 On the ground floor, the sleek N9NE Steakhouse has a sizzling atmosphere to match its succulent cuts of prime aged beef.
-Lao Sze Chuan by renowned Chicago chef Tony Hu is also here.
-His menu features dim sum and more than 200 beef, chicken, pork and seafood options, along with a variety of soups.
-At Lao Sze Chuan, there is also a focus on traditional hot pots.
+China House is also here.
+The menu features dim sum and more than 200 beef, chicken, pork and seafood options, along with a variety of soups.
+At China House, there is also a focus on traditional hot pots.

 Fast, casual dining choices at the resort include the 24 Seven Cafe, the Bistro Buffet, the little coffee shop Cafe on the Way and a sizeable food court known as The Eatery.

-For summer 2015, Hooters will open its largest restaurant at the Palms along with a poolside bar that will have 50 TVs.
+Hooters has opened its largest restaurant at the Palms along with a poolside bar that has 50 TVs.

 If you're looking to work out or get a manicure, the Palms has Recharge Salon & Fitness.
 Outside, the revered Palms Pool & Dayclub provides a welcome reprieve from Vegas' heat with multiple pools, including two designed just for shallow lounging.
 And during the summer months, you don’t want to miss some of the most debauched pool parties (think Ditch Fridays) in town.